Shrubberer/code-with-quarkus/README.md

-# This example is based on Quarkus hello world
+# Quarkus hello world for Istio demo

 Health endpoints have been added
 Also three different versions exist in separate branches.
 They can be deployed with the Tekton pipelines example found here: